Blog

 Coworking Spaces, Community & Cafés

-Remote work can be isolating anywhere in the world, and Morocco is no exception.
-The good news: the country has developed a genuinely interesting coworking ecosystem — and some of the spaces function as proper community hubs, not just desk-rental operations.
-Here are the standouts by city, each with a distinct character:
+Remote work can be isolating anywhere in the world.
+Morocco has developed a genuinely interesting coworking ecosystem where several spaces function as proper community hubs, not just desk-rental operations.

 SunDesk